AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

 2. `MyViewController` calls method `self.myService.person(identifier: identifier)`
 3. `MyService` starts to fetch person from network
 4. There are some network issues
-5. User does not want to wait for too long, so he is just closing window/popover/modal view/anything
+5. User does not want to wait for too long, so he/she is just closing window/popover/modal view/anything
 6. The owner of `MyViewController` does not need the view controller anymore.
 So owner releases reference to view controller assuming that all memory allocated by `MyViewController` will be released
 7. `MyViewController` is still retained by closure, so it will retain it's resources until the request completes
 8. Request might not complete for a while (depending on networking configs and etc)